 If they know you truly want to pay off your loan and are not trying to get out of your commitment, they are more likely to help you find a solution that works for the both of you.

-Part 2: Gather documentation.
-You will have to provide proof for modification.
+You will have to provide proof of hardship in order to qualify for auto loan modification.

 Just like applying for a new loan or refinancing loan, you will have to provide documents supporting your claim.
 Documents you may be asked to submit include pay stubs, proof of employment, proof of injury, proof of unemployment, bank statements, a list of current bills, and other income sources.